Student Online Privacy and Safety

 Digital Citizenship and Literacy

-Digital citizenship and literacy are integral components of our educational approach.
-District 65 ensures that students develop essential digital literacy skills through:
+Digital citizenship and computer literacy are integral components of our educational approach.
+District 65 supports students in developing essential skills by aligning our curriculum with the Illinois Instructional Mandates, I-SAIL Standards, Illinois Computer Science Standards and ISTE Standards.

-- K-5 Internet Safety Education: Integrated into the K-5 Library curriculum as part of Research & Digital Literacy units.
+- Grades K-5: Instruction is integrated into Library Media classes as part of Research & Digital Literacy units.

-- 6-8 Digital Literacy Instruction: Aligned with the Illinois Standards Aligned Instruction for Libraries (I-SAIL) Standard #3, ensuring students understand the rights, responsibilities, and opportunities in a digital world.
+- Grades 6-8: Instruction is aligned with the Illinois Standards Aligned Instruction for Libraries (I-SAIL) Standard #3: Digital Literacy, ensuring students understand the rights, responsibilities, and opportunities of living in a digital world.

 Support for Families